GluuFederation/flex/docs/admin/admin-ui/user-claims.md

 # User Claims

-Attributes are individual pieces of user data, like uid or email, that are required by applications in order to identify a user and grant access to protected resources.
-The Person attributes that are available in your Janssen server can be found by navigating `Schema > Person`.
+[User Claims](https://docs.jans.io/stable/janssen-server/auth-server/openid-features/user-claims/) are individual pieces of user data, like uid, email, First Name etc that are required by applications in order to identify a user.
+Admin UI allows administrator to manage the user claims.

 ![image](../../assets/admin-ui/person.png)